epsilon537/boxlambda/docs/software/boxlambda-os/forth/words.md

 `suppress ( exc|0 "exception name" -- exc|0 )`

-- Check whether an exception, typically returned by `try`, matches a specified exception and if it does, replace it with zero, marking no exception otherwise passing the specified argument through.
+ Check if an exception, typically returned by try, matches a specified exception.
+If it does, replace it with zero to indicate no exception.
+Otherwise, pass the specified argument through.

 `x-assert ( -- )`